egberts/egberts.github.io-src/content/articles/linux-kernel-config-parts.md

 answering yes, 'n'o, 'n'o, 'y'es, 'y'es, enter, 'm'odule, 'n'o ... for about 1,000 times (or papercuts).

-Instead of a single-prompt/multiple-times approach, we can have a text file containing just those names of selected Kconfig variables and merge them into the master `.config` file.
+Instead of a single-prompt/multiple-times approach, a text file containing just those names of selected Kconfig variables and merge them into the master `.config` file.